MadhukumarK/Weather-forecast/README.md

 Sleek scrollbars and blurred background work well on all screen sizes.

-🌐 Author Madhukumar Kareti
+🌐 Author :Madhukumar Kareti

-📫 Connect on LinkedIn : www.linkedin.com/in/madhukumar-kareti-b59155275
+📫 Connect on LinkedIn : **Madhukumar** [www.linkedin.com/in/madhukumar-kareti-b59155275](www.linkedin.com/in/madhukumar-kareti-b59155275)